Authentication Admin

 This authentication scheme is in preview mode in our Early Adopter release 3.7.8.
 If you would like to try this feature before its general release, please submit a support ticket.

-Azure Active Directory B2C (AAD B2C) provides business-to-customer identity as a service.
+Azure Active Directory B2C (Azure AD B2C) provides business-to-customer identity as a service.
 Your customers can use their preferred social, enterprise, or local account identities to get single sign-on access to your applications and APIs.
-You can learn more about AAD B2C at the link below:
+You can learn more about Azure AD B2C at the link below:

-To add an AAD B2C tenant as an auth scheme:
+To add an Azure AD B2C tenant as an auth scheme:

 Register an app in the B2C Tenant, create a client secret and grant API permissions.